jsruano/dap1_migration_analysis/README.md

 ### 2.2.1.
 Data research, collection and initial data exploration

 In this phase, data was collected from various sources, including the World Bank and the United Nations.
-The datasets were initially downloaded in multiple formats, such as **.csv** and **.xlsx**, and were processed using Navicat for database management.
+The datasets were initially downloaded in multiple formats, such as **.csv** and **.xlsx**, and were processed using **Navicat**, a database management software.
 This step involved examining the data structure and content, especially focusing on the data contained in Excel files.
 Data was edited directly in Excel to ensure proper formatting and structure before importing it into the database.

 Raw data: [data/raw](data/raw)